-3.2.7.6 Summertime Regulations for Athletes and Coaches.
-From the Tuesday following Memorial Day or final day of school (whichever is later) until July 31, there shall be no restrictions on the contact between students and high school coaches, provided no support is received from the school district.
+- 3.2.7.4 Summertime Open Gym/Facilities.
+It is permissible for students to be involved in NSAA activities of a school's open training program during the summertime.
+Permitting the participation by non-high school students (graduates, adults, or individuals not a member of the school) shall be determined by the district's Board of Education policy. - 3.2.7.5 Summertime Regulations for Athletes and Coaches.
+From the Tuesday following Memorial Day or final day of school (whichever is later) until July 31, there shall be no restrictions on the contact between students and high school coaches.

-APPROVED RULINGS AND INTERPRETATIONS FOR 3.2.7.6
+APPROVED RULINGS AND INTERPRETATIONS FOR 3.2.7.5